sveljko/cppbound/README.md

   algorithms or implicitly in range-for, and you should be good.
 * Dimension bound matrices - two dimensional arrays.
 Needed to avoid copying whole rows on accessing elements.
+* Pointers that are never null(ptr).
+We call them `fullptr<T>`.
+While there are similar implementations that check that pointer is not `nullptr` at runtime, here we prevent constructing a `fullptr<>` from a pointer that is `nullptr`.
+  While that prevention is done at runtime, the `fullptr<>` is known at compile time to _never_ be null.
+They have no notion of ownership and you can delete the "underlying" pointer if you wish.
 * Capacity bound lists.
 Interface is similar to `std::list`/`std::forward_list`, but, their capacity is fixed at compile time.
 So, inserting can fail (no more room).
 Also, the "pool" of elements is allocated in an array "up front",